somerville-neighborhood-council/somervilleneighborhoodcouncil.org/index.md

 * December 2nd, 10am-2pm
 * December 6th, 7am-8pm

 **Voting will take place at the Somerville Police Station/Public Safety Building, at 220 Washington Street.
-Anyone 16 or older who lives inside the official Union Square boundaries (see map below) is eligible to vote.**
+Anyone 16 or older who lives or works inside the official Union Square boundaries (see map below) is eligible to vote.**

 ### Before you vote:
 * Have a look at the [candidates](/candidates).